moby/moby/docs/sources/installation/fedora.md

 The `docker` command line tool contacts the `docker` daemon process via a socket file `/var/run/docker.sock` owned by group `docker`.
-One must be member of that group in order to contact the `docker -d` process.
+One must be member of that group in order to contact the `docker daemon` process.

     $ usermod -a -G docker login_name